Political Fictions

 Political Fictions is a 2001 book of essays by Joan Didion on the American political process.

-In it, Didion records the election of George H. W. Bush and his defeat by Bill Clinton, the Republican takeover of Congress in the 1994 elections, Clinton's impeachment, and the 2000 race between George W. Bush and Al Gore.
+In it, Didion discusses the presidency of Ronald Reagan, the 1988, 1992 and 2000 presidential elections, the Republican takeover of Congress in the 1994 elections, the impeachment of Bill Clinton, as well as the works of journalists Bob Woodward and Michael Isikoff.
+The collection includes two of the three essays previously published in the "Washington" section of Didion's 1992 essay collection After Henry.

-The collection includes two of the three essays previously published as the "Washington" section of After Henry written for The New York Review of Books between October 1988 and October 2000.
+In 2002, Political Fictions won the George Polk Book Award.

 Content

-President Clinton's affair with Monica Lewinsky, the intern's association with Linda Tripp, and their entanglement with Special Prosecutor Kenneth Starr provides the book's central material.
+The evolution of American politics and political journalism in the wake of the Reagan Revolution and the Clinton–Lewinsky scandal provide the book's central material.

 Didion evolves this into a close dissection of how the press casts and shapes the news, and helps promote a scandal.
 It is, as Didion writes, a story of "that handful of insiders who invent, year in and year out, the narrative of public life."
 The narrative, she writes, "is made up of many understandings ... to overlook the observable in the interests of obtaining a dramatic story line."

-She implies that this shift to a more purely performative, logistically cynical, media-narrative determined politics is a functionally emergent, if possibly only semi-consciously intentional strategy to mask the American voters disenfranchisement.
+She implies that this shift to a more purely performative, logistically cynical, media-narrative determined politics is a functionally emergent, if possibly only semi-consciously intentional strategy to mask the American voters' disenfranchisement.
 As she mentions in the book's foreword, "We'd reached the zero-sum point towards which the process had been moving, the moment in which the Republican's determination to maximize their traditional low-turnout advantage was perfectly matched by the determination of the Democratic Party to shed any association with its low-income base."